tatianapassali/artificial-disfluency-generation/README.md

 `binary_label`: 1 if disfluency exists, 0 if no disfluency exists.

-`mutliclass_label`: The type of difsluency, if exists (0: no disfluency, 1: repetition, 2:replacement, 3:restart)
+`mutliclass_label`: The type of difsluency, if exists (0: no disfluency, 1: repetition, 2: replacement, 3: restart)

 `token_tags`: A list with the tag for each token of the tokenized disfluent text (0: fluent token, D: disfluent token).